ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 #### 7. What is an electronic invoice (E-Rechnung)?

 An e-invoice is created/sent/received in a structured format for automated processing (not just PDF).
 Main German standards: **ZUGFeRD** and **XRechnung**.

+The obligation to receive e-invoices is anchored in Jahressteuergesetz 2024 / §34a UStDV: keep the original structured file (XML/XRechnung) in a GoBD-compliant archive for the required retention period.

 ##### Phased rollout of mandatory e-invoicing